bernardoamc/bernardoamc.github.io/_posts/2015-07-23-postgres-review-operators.md

 layout:     post
 title:      Review of operators in Postgres
 date:       2015-07-23 23:00:00
-summary:    In this post we will review some operators so we can have
+summary:    In this post we will review and learn how to apply some operators in
-            a place to reference in future posts.
+            Postgres.
+The datatypes that we will investigate are Array, JSON and JSONB since they are the newer and not so intuitive.
 categories: sql
 ---